neetumurmu/android-discussion-forum/README.md

 # android-discussion-forum

-App implements a discussio-forum which allows users to:
+App implements a discussion-forum which allows users to:

   1. Add a new topic of discussion.
   2. Add an answer to an existing topic.